TheFrug/Seekers-of-New-Tiena/DM/Session Prep/Session 11 Prep.md

 - [Quarterstaff, "*Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 5 (1d8 + 2, 2d8 + 4 with Shillelagh) bludgeoning damage.
 On hit, targets must make a DC 12 CON save or be poisoned"]
 - [Poisoned Crossbow, "*Ranged Weapon Attack:* +3 to hit, reach 45 ft., one creature. *Hit:* 6 (1d8 + 2) slashing damage + 3 (1d6) poison damage."]
 reactions:
-- [Rat Shield, When attacked, the Ratmancer may command a swarm of rats to defend them, gaining +5 AC.]
+- [Rat Shield, When attacked the Ratmancer may command a swarm of rats to defend them, gaining +5 AC.]
 ```

 NPCs: